-De minimis Benefits 2018
+De minimis benefits ceiling 2018

-What are De minimis Benefits Train Law?
+What is New in De minimis Benefits Train Law?

-- Medical cash allowance to dependents of employees not exceeding 1,500 per semester (before was 750.00) or 250.00 per month (before 125.00)
+- Medical cash allowance to dependents of employees not exceeding 1,500 per semester (before it was 750.00) or 250.00 per month (before 125.00)

-- Rice subsidy of 2, 000.00 (replaced the amount of 1, 500.00) or one sack of 50 kg. rice per month amount to not more than 2, 000.00
+- Rice subsidy of 2 000.00 (replaced the amount of 1500.00) or one sack of 50 kg.
+Rice per month amount to not over 2, 000.00

-- Uniform and clothing allowance not exceeding 6, 000 per year (replaced the amount of 5, 000)
+- Uniform and clothing allowance not exceeding 6 000 per year (replaced the amount of 5 000)

 - Laundry allowance not exceeding 300 per month

-Other Benefits Philippines Train Law
+Other De minimis Benefits Philippines

-- Any gifts received during Christmas and major anniversary celebrations not exceeding 5, 000 per employee once a year.
+- Any gifts received during Christmas and major anniversary celebrations not exceeding 5 000 per employee once a year.

 - Daily meal allowance for overtime work and nigh/graveyard shift not exceeding 25% of the basic minimum wage on per region basis

 Therefore, all other incentives given by the employer not included above are “other benefits.”
-These additional benefits will be subject to de minimis benefits ceiling 2018 of 90,000.
+These additional benefits will be subject to de minimis benefits ceiling of 90,000.